Exploitacious/Auto-M365-DLP/README.md

   - Detect any volume sensitive data being sent to outside of the organization
   - Require User to provide justification for sharing sensitive info
   - Detect HIGH VOLUMES of sensitive data being shared ourside of org.
-  - Provide a report for admin (Not currently functioning)
+  - Provide a report for admin

 - Sensitive Information Covered by default
   - U.S. Social Security Number (SSN)
   - Credit Card Number